aturret/FastFetchBot/README.md

 ## Acknowledgements

 The HTML to Telegra.ph converter function is based on [html-telegraph-poster](https://github.com/mercuree/html-telegraph-poster).
+I separated it from this project as an independent Python package: [html-telegraph-poster-v2](https://github.com/aturret/html-telegraph-poster-v2).

 The Xiaohongshu scraper is based on [MediaCrawler](https://github.com/NanmiCoder/MediaCrawler).